achtnullzwei/Doorman/docs/en/changelog/firmware.md

    The `TC:BUS` component no longer supports the `rx_pin` and `tx_pin` options.
    Instead, you must now define the `remote_receiver` and `remote_transmitter` components when using your own custom config.

-- **Removed Open Door Buttons**
+- **Removed Open Door and Light Buttons**
-  The `Open Door` buttons have been removed in favor of more efficient control methods.
+  The `Turn on the light` and `Open Door` buttons have been removed in favor of more efficient control methods.

 - **Renamed Ring to Open Entities**
   The [Ring To Open](https://doorman.azon.ai/guide/automation/ring-to-open) entities are now labeled as `RTO: Door Name – Setting` to reflect the updated configuration structure, improving clarity and consistency.